 My first swim of the year was on 5 June, at Liquid Leisure in Datchet.

 A month on, my swimming fitness is improving and I’m not missing swimming pools one bit.
-I’m loving outdoor swimming so much, I doubt that when pools reopen, I will be in the queue.

 From an almost existential crisis to finding freedom, fulfillment and enjoyment through outdoor swimming; I need a very good reason to visit a leisure centre (a hot tub and sauna could tempt me).